 Here are four additional benefits of corporate community involvement:

-It’s true what they say – teamwork makes the dream work.
-A study by UnitedHealth Group found that 64 percent of employees who volunteer said that volunteering with work colleagues strengthened their relationships.
-Almost half of the study participants stated that volunteering had helped their career, with 87 percent of those saying that it helped them develop people skills and teamwork skills.
+- Team building — It’s true what they say – teamwork makes the dream work.
+A study by UnitedHealth Group found that 64% of employees who volunteer said that volunteering with work colleagues strengthened their relationships.
+Almost half of the study participants stated that volunteering had helped their career, with 87% of those saying that it helped them develop people skills and teamwork skills

-Community involvement contributes to improving ability to recruit employees and reduce turnover according to more than 80 percent of companies that participated in the 2019 Corporate Community Involvement Study.
-The study, conducted by the Boston College Center for Corporate Citizenship, also found that among the companies that measure connection between employee participation in community involvement programs to creation of business value, 95 percent find a positive correlation between employee volunteering and higher employee engagement scores.
+- Recruitment and retention — Community involvement contributes to improving ability to recruit employees and reduce turnover according to more than 80% of companies that participated in the 2019 Corporate Community Involvement Study.
+The study, conducted by the Boston College Center for Corporate Citizenship, also found that among the companies that measure connection between employee participation in community involvement programs to creation of business value, 95% find a positive correlation between employee volunteering and higher employee engagement scores.

 At Protective Life, serving people is one of the four values on which the company is built.
 We work together to better the places we live and to improve the world we share.
 Through corporate giving, group activities and individual efforts, Protective and its employees exemplify the corporate mission of protecting tomorrow by embracing our commitment today.
 Throughout the year, the Protective Life Foundation organizes volunteer initiatives that offer employees the opportunity to actively serve our local nonprofits and thousands of people touched by their assistance and support.